-It is said that snoring and sleep apnea fall upon a continuum, with snoring on the far left and sleep apnea on the far right.
+It is said that snoring and sleep apnea fall upon a continuum, with snoring being an early stage or precursor to sleep apnea on the far right.
+Most people suffering from sleep apnea also snore.

 Lets look at both.

-Everyone knows someone how snores.
+Everyone knows someone who snores.
 You cannot ignore them.
 Snoring is much more than an annoyance however as it involves turbulent airflow in the pharynx or throat.
 This turbulence can lead to a drop in blood oxygen levels of up to 10%.
-Snoring is caused by the vibration of tissue in the pharynx producing the characteristic sound. snoring is associated with an increase in throat cancer in susceptible people.
+Snoring is caused by the vibration of tissue in the pharynx producing the characteristic sound and is associated with an increase in throat cancer in susceptible people (including smokers).

 Obstructive Sleep Apnea